retrokiller543/pdf_translator/README.md

 ### Installing Poppler:

-_(You should get a question about installing poppler-utils when you run the tool for the first time but currently it might fail.)_
+_(You should get a question about installing poppler-utils when you run the tool for the first time, but currently, it might fail.)_

 On Linux: